By Shannon Moore

 The primary responsibilities of a promotional model are to serve as an extension of the brand or company, interact and engage with consumers, promote products or services, and most of all, make a lasting and positive brand impression on the consumer.

 While the term “model” may throw you, promotional models are not expected to be professional or even amateur models.
 While there are often client-specific physical attributes, personality plays a much larger role in the promotional modeling industry.
-Promotional models are expected to be highly energetic, engaging, and friendly.
+Promotional models are expected to be energetic, engaging, and friendly.
 They have to be comfortable approaching and speaking to just about anyone to form a connection between the consumer and the brand.

 Agency Tips: Profile Photo Guidelines

 If you do not have any promotional modeling experience, don’t worry, everyone has to start somewhere.
-The biggest thing that a promotional modeling agency is looking for is promotional models that can comfortably communicate with consumers.
+The biggest thing that a promotional modeling agency is looking for are promotional models that can comfortably communicate with consumers.
 Include any relevant experience and/or skills that you have that is customer-facing or service related.
 Examples include retail, restaurants, and/or hospitality jobs.

 Agency Tips: What to Include on Your Resume